kubeshark/docs/src/pages/en/automation_scripting.md

   source: "/User.."
 ```

-To use any of the env variables in a script, use the prefix: `env.*`.
+To use any of the environment variables in a script, use the prefix: `env.*`.
 For example:

 ```js
 vendor.influxdb(